By Steve Louis

 The principles of Quality Management extend across the entire value chain

 We employed quality management principles early and often, starting with the use of ‘lessons learned’.
-At the onset of each project I would require our engineers to review our Lessons Learned database and present those relevant lessons for the new project.
+At the onset of each project, I would require our engineers to review our Lessons Learned database and present those relevant lessons for the new project.
 By having both a process AND a system that was easy to access and search we avoided thousands of hours of potentially repeatable mistakes.
 Our lessons were actually learned not just captured, or as the case with many companies, simply lost.

 Now despite our best efforts, plans would change and we occasionally made mistakes.
-But the best way to manage those unanticipated events were through open channels of communication that alerted all relevant parties the instant it happened.
+But the best way to manage those unanticipated events was through open channels of communication that alerted all relevant parties the instant it happened.
 This was made possible by the active presence of a Quality Manager who was integrated into the entire delivery process and accepted by the entire project team given the culture of collaboration and transparency that we all subscribed to.

 We Want to Hear from You